Ralph Barton

-Ralph Waldo Emerson Barton (August 14, 1891 – May 19, 1931) was a popular American cartoonist and caricaturist of actors and other celebrities.
-His work was in heavy demand through the 1920s and has been considered to epitomize the era.
-Barton was nearly forgotten soon after his death, shortly before his fortieth birthday.
+Ralph Waldo Emerson Barton (August 14, 1891 – May 19, 1931) was an American cartoonist and caricaturist of actors and other celebrities.
+His work was in heavy demand through the 1920s but was nearly forgotten soon after his death at 39.

 Early life

-Ralph Barton was born in Kansas City, Missouri on August 14, 1891, the youngest of Abraham Pool and Catherine Josephine (Wigginton) Barton's four children.
+Barton was born in Kansas City, Missouri on August 14, 1891, the youngest of Abraham Pool and Catherine Josephine (Wigginton) Barton's four children.
 His father was an attorney by profession, but around the time of Ralph's birth made a career change to publish journals on metaphysics.
 His mother, an accomplished portrait painter, ran an art studio.
 The young Barton showed his mother's aptitude for art, and by the time he was in his mid-teens he had already seen several of his cartoons and illustrations published in The Kansas City Star and the Kansas City Journal-Post.
 Buoyed by this success, in 1908 Ralph Barton dropped out of Kansas City's Central High School before graduation.
 He moved to Chicago in 1909 to attend the Art Institute of Chicago, but soon found he didn't "like Chicago or Chicago people and worst of all the art institute.
 I could learn twice as much at work," he confided in a letter to his mother.
 Returning to Kansas City within a matter of months, Barton married Marie Jennings, his first wife.